 There are so many legal situations that can arise when selling a home.
-Here’s just a few of the more common issues that Michigan home sellers face.
+Here are just a few of the more common issues that Michigan home sellers face.

 Seller Disclosure Form